Nayan Sarkar

 Nayan Sarkar (born 1988) is an Indian politician from Tripura.
 He is a member of Communist Party of India (Marxist).
-He won as a Member of the Tripura Legislative Assembly from the Bamutia Assembly constituency, which is reserved for scheduled Caste community, in the 2023 Tripura Legislative Assembly election.
+He was first elected as a Member of the Tripura Legislative Assembly from the Bamutia Assembly constituency, which is reserved for Scheduled Castes, in the 2023 Tripura Legislative Assembly election.

 Early life and education

 Sarkar is from Mohanpur, Bamutia, West Tripura district.
 HIs late father Haricharan Sarkar was a farmer.
-He completed his M.A. in Education in 2020 under ICFAI University.
-His net worth as declared in the affidavit submitted to Election Commission of India is Rs.
-7.8 lakhs.
+He completed his M.A. in Education in 2020 at ICFAI University.
+His net worth, as declared in the affidavit submitted to the Election Commission of India, is Rs.7.8 lakhs.
 He has no criminal cases against him.

 Career

-Sarkar won from Bamutia Assembly constituency representing Communist Party of India (Marxist) in the 2023 Tripura Legislative Assembly election defeating the sitting BJP MLA Krishnadhan Das by a margin of 2026 votes.
+Sarkar was elected from the Bamutia Assembly constituency representing the Communist Party of India (Marxist) in the 2023 Tripura Legislative Assembly election, defeating the sitting BJP MLA Krishnadhan Das by a margin of 2026 votes.